hhoegelo/mosaik/manual/readme.md

 - DJing: prelisten and crossfade
 - dubmixing: mixer with fx-return on fadern

+## Concepts
+- starts with empty tiles and steps and at random speed (60..180)
+- prelisten
+- automatic session recording and live sampling
+- groups (mixer channel, mute, selection, steps?)
+- undo
+- load multiple tiles (no load/save)
+- is normally in playmode (ext. midi?)

 ## Hardware
 - 10inch touch display
 - 64 step sequencer